At some point in your career, you will hear this: “It’s not what you know, it’s who you know.”

 Before attending a networking event, think about what strengths, skill sets, and connections you bring.
 How can you help others (both now and in the future)?
 Once at the networking event, help connect colleagues you feel may be able to help each other.

 I try to be open and friendly during these networking events.
-It’s sometimes hard even for this extrovert, as I can be very shy sometimes—especially with “celebrities” in the sciences.
+It’s sometimes hard for this introvert, as I can be very shy—especially with “celebrities” in the sciences.
 In those instances I try to have a mutual friend introduce us, or a friend in general come up with me.

 If you get star struck, don’t be embarrassed!